matrix1001/welpwn/README.md

 ctx.start()
 print ctx.bases
 #if ctx.bases does not fit you harsh demand, try this.
-print 'now we print a full vmmap' print vmmap(ctx.io.pid)
+print '\nnow we print a full vmmap\n' print vmmap(ctx.io.pid)
 ```
 result: